harleytherapy/partner-sample-app/README.md

 }
 ```

-The `handover_url` can be used to send the client to the harleytherapy.com site where they will proceed through a simple login/validation check vie their email (default) or mobile to access their account.
+The **`handover_url`** can be used to send the client to the harleytherapy.com site where they will proceed through a simple login/validation check vie their email (default) or mobile to access their account.

+---

-(c) 2021 Harley Therapy Platform Ltd
+(c) 2021 Harley Therapy Platform LTD